 What varieties of bamboo grow in Hawaii?

 Bambusa vulgaris: Also known simply as Common Bamboo, and sometimes called Golden Bamboo, this is one of the most widespread varieties in the world.
 Newcomers probably introduced this species to the islands in the early 19th century.
 This is a tropical, clumping bamboo native to China and southern Asia.
 Typically, the yellow culms of this bamboo can get 50-60 feet tall and 2-4 inches thick.
 The wood is strong, the culms walls are relatively thick, and the foliage is dense and attractive.
-But the poles are not perfectly strait, so it’s not ideal for building.
+But the poles are not perfectly straight, so it’s not ideal for building.
 B. vulgaris is a popular ornamental in warm climates, where it grows quickly and easily.

 Schizostachyum glaucifolium: Commonly known as Polynesian ʻohe, this is one of the few bamboo species native to the South Pacific islands, namely Samoa and French Polynesia.
 Culms grow 40-50 feet tall and 2-3 inches thick.
-The poles are yellowish green with long internodes.
+The poles are yellowish-green with long internodes.
 Although it’s not native to the islands, it has been naturalized to grow wild here.
 Because it has spread so successfully, it may look like a running bamboo, but Schizostachyum are clumpers.
 S. brachycladum, from southeast Asia, is a more popular ornamental species cultivated by gardeners.